operator-framework/enhancements/enhancements/operator-conditions.md

 As an operator author, I want operators managed by OLM to be able to communicate whether or not they are ready to be upgraded.

+#### Story 3

+As an operator author, I want operators managed by OLM to be able to communicate whether or not they are currently upgrading or if they successfully completed the upgrade process.

 ## Design Details

 ### Condition CRD